Blog

 Columbia — state capital + university, lower basis, 7% tax.

-Both support DSCR refi and DSCR refi SC when rents documented.
+Both support DSCR refi NC and DSCR refi SC when rents documented.
+Model both on the DSCR calculator before you stack doors.

 After-tax hold return example